510: The Painted Hills

 See note on Denver Pyle, above.

 Tom Bombadil is a character in J.R.R.
 Tolkien’s fantasy epic The Lord of the Rings.
-He appears in a lengthy section toward the beginning of the first book, The Fellowship of the Ring, in which he rescues the hobbits a couple of times and spends a lot of time singing in an irritating fashion.
+He appears in a lengthy section toward the beginning of the first book, The Fellowship of the Ring, in which he rescues the Hobbits a couple of times and spends a lot of time singing in an irritating fashion.
+He teaches the Hobbits a little tune to sing if they need his help: "Ho!
+Tom Bombadil, Tom Bombadillo!/By water, wood and hill, by the reed and willow/By fire, sun and moon, harken now and hear us!/Come, Tom Bombadil, for our need is near us!"

 Finally, sweet Metamucil.

-Metamucil is a bulk fiber laxative that comes in powdered form; when mixed with water or juice, it acts to relieve constipation.
+Metamucil is a dietary fiber suppliment made from powdered psyllium husk; when mixed with water or juice, it acts to regulate bowel function.

 See note on Solzhenitsyn, above.